TimHeckel/meteor-jquery-ui/README.md

 This is a simple port of [jqueryui](http://jqueryui.com/).
 This is jQuery 1.9.2, which matches the stable version of the [jquery ui bootstrap css theme](http://addyosmani.github.com/jquery-ui-bootstrap/).

-As the jquery-ui-bootstrap project gets updated, I intend on keeping this version in sync.

 ###How to use?

 1. Install [meteorite](https://github.com/oortcloud/meteorite)